UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session06.rst

 A bit more about lambda
 ------------------------

-Can also use keyword arguments}
+Can also use keyword arguments

 .. code-block:: ipython